• Skip to primary navigation

 They are also relatively soft, making them easy to chop into small pieces.

-To use macadamia nuts as a substitute for shredded coconut, chop them into small pieces and use them in place of the shredded coconut in your recipe.
+To use macadamia nuts as a substitute for shredded coconut, chop them into small pieces and use them in place of the shredded coconut in your recipe - or consult macadamia oil substitute ideas for cooking when adjusting fats in the dish.

 You may need to adjust the number of other ingredients, such as sugar, to account for the sweetness of the macadamia nuts.